 Scottish video designer Finn Ross made his Royal Opera House debut in 2011 creating video designs for OperaShots (ROH2) in the Linbury Studio Theatre.
-He has since returned as videographer for the ‘Our Extroardinary World’ gala and as video designer for Rise and Fall of the City of Mahagonny (The Royal Opera) and Frankenstein (The Royal Ballet).
+He has since returned as video designer for the ‘Our Extraordinary World’ gala and for The Rise and Fall of the City of Mahagonny (The Royal Opera) and Frankenstein (The Royal Ballet).

-Ross’s theatre work includes The Curious Incident of the Dog in the Night-time and Greenland (National Theatre), Shun-Kin and The Master and Margarita (Complicite) Sugar Mummies (Royal Court), The Gods Weep (Royal Shakespeare Company), Top Girls (Chichester Festival and Trafalgar Studios), All My Sons (Broadway), Little Otik (Vanishing Point/National Theatre of Scotland) and Die Ringe des Saturn (Schauspielhaus, Cologne).
-He is a member of the London-based group of video and projection designers Mesmer.
+Ross’s theatre work includes Frozen and Mean Girls (Broadway), Harry Potter and the Cursed Child (West End and International), The Curious Incident of the Dog in the Night-time and Greenland (National Theatre), Shun-Kin and The Master and Margarita (Complicite), Sugar Mummies (Royal Court), The Gods Weep (Royal Shakespeare Company), Top Girls (Chichester Festival and Trafalgar Studios), All My Sons (Broadway), Little Otik (Vanishing Point/National Theatre of Scotland) and Die Ringe des Saturn (Schauspielhaus, Cologne).
+He runs FRAY Studio with long-term collaborator Adam Young.

 News and features